Financial Coaching Frequently Asked Questions

 As in any professional field, there are limits to what I am best placed to guide you on.
 I will be upfront and clear about any topics where you may wish to seek additional support from a specialist in another field.

-Unlike a Financial Adviser, I am unregulated.
+Financial Coaching is non-regulated.
 This essentially means that I will not advise you to use a specific financial product or investment.
-However, I do offer guidance, support and provide clear, easy-to-understand information that helps you to make a decision on your own.
+Instead, I offer guidance, support and provide clear, easy-to-understand information that helps you to come to a confident decision on your own.
 This also means I am completely impartial and won’t try to lead you towards a product due to affiliation or commissions.

 Financial Coaching is an investment in your current and future self.
-The valuable lessons you learn will continue to benefit you for a lifetime.
-Therefore, for some, financial coaching can be litereally life-changing.
-Good financial habits and awareness is also something you can pass on to your children, something which school won’t teach them.
+The valuable lessons you learn will continue to benefit you and your loved ones for a lifetime.
+Therefore, for many, financial coaching can be a literally life-changing process.
+Good financial habits and awareness is also something you can pass on to your children, something which schooling almost certainly won’t teach them.

-If you’d like to know more, I offer a free 15-minute, no-obligation introductory video call to see if Personal Finance Coaching and my approach are a good fit for you.
+If you’d like to know more, I offer a free 30-minute, no-obligation introductory video call to see if Personal Finance Coaching and my approach are a good fit for you.

 See how I’ve helped change client’s lives for the better